On the structure of asymptotic expanders: Ghost projections and the coarse Baum--Connes conjecture

 Furthermore, we can extend the above result to spaces containing weakly embedded asymptotic expanders in a ``proper'' way: \begin{prop} Let $Y$ be a metric space of bounded geometry.
 Assume there exists a sequence of asymptotic expanders $\{X_n\}_{n\in \N}$ of uniformly bounded geometry which admits a weak embedding $\{f_n\colon X_n \to Y\}_{n\in \N}$ such that for every $y\in Y$ the preimage $f_n^{-1}(y)$ is empty for all but finitely many $n\in\NN$.
 Then there exists a non-compact ghost projection in the Roe algebra $C^*(Y)$. \end{prop}

 \begin{proof} As in the proof of Theorem~\ref{thm: existence of ghost proj}, it follows from Theorem \ref{thm:structure.of.as.exp.general.case} that $X_n$ (weakly) contains an expander graph $\CG_n$.
 Since the restriction of $f_n$ to $\CG_n$ is again a weak containment, we can assume without loss of generality that $\braces{X_n}_{n\in\NN}$ is a sequence of expander graphs equipped with their edge path metrics.
-In this case, the existence of non\=/compact ghost projections in the Roe algebra of $Y$ is well\=/known to experts.
-We provide here one proof as we could not find it anywhere in the literature.
+In this case, the existence of non\=/compact ghost projections in the Roe algebra of $Y$ is well\=/known to experts (for instance, the anonymous referee pointed out to us that analogous arguments appear \emph{e.g.} in \cite[Section 7]{HLS02}).
+For completeness, we provide here a proof.

 Let $X$ be a coarse disjoint union of $\{X_n\}_{n\in\NN}$, and $f\coloneqq \bigsqcup f_n\colon X \to Y$.
 Assume each $f_n$ is $L$-Lipschitz.
 By appropriately choosing the metric on $X$, we may assume that $f$ is $L$-Lipschitz as well.
 From the above assumption, we know that for any $y\in Y$, the set $f^{-1}(y)$ is finite.